-Each OpenRules Decision Manager project includes the batch file “explorer.bat” that starts the Explorer.
+Each OpenRules Decision Manager project includes the batch file “explore.bat” that starts the Explorer.
 For example, the above Explorer’s view will be displayed when you double-click on this file from the standard decision project “PatientTherapy“.
-You can click on the icon in the title bar to select any other decision model project.
+You can click on the icon in the title bar to Open any other decision project.

 When you open OpenRules Explorer from the folder with an existing decision model for the first time, it will generate its diagram using only goals and sub-goals.
 This diagram reflects the Goal-Oriented Decision Modeling approach described in this book and in general follows the DMN (Decision Model and Notation) graphical convention for decision requirement diagrams.
 All goals are shown as yellow rounded rectangles and the main goals has a red border.
 The arrows between goals show the automatically (!) discovered knowledge relationships, e.g. the goal “Recommended Dose” depends on the sub-goal “Patient Creatinine Clearance”.

-You may create different diagrams of the same decision model by selecting different elements from the legend on the right.
+You may create different diagram views of the same decision model by selecting different elements from the legend on the right.
 For example, if you select only “Goals” in the legend, the diagram may look as follows: